sdr-enthusiasts/docker-piaware/README.md

 * Thanks to [Jan Collijs](https://github.com/visibilityspots) for contributing to the 3.7.1, 3.7.2 and 3.8.0 releases.
 * Thanks to [ShoGinn](https://github.com/ShoGinn) for many contributions to the 3.8.0 release and tidy up of code & readme.
+* Thanks to [ssbb](https://flightaware.com/adsb/stats/user/pmd5700#stats-134107) for allowing me to use his Pi as a development platform for UAT support.

 ## Multi Architecture Support